vokal/Xcode-Template/README.md

 For people outside of Vokal: you'll need to make some adjustments after creating your project from these templates.
 In particular, you'll need to remove our private podspec repo from the `Podfile`, and update the certificate repo in `fastlane/Matchfile`.
 If you have issues beyond that, feel free to [drop us a note](mailto:ios@vokal.io).

 ## Maintaining these templates
-Apple doesn't have documentation on managing templates like this, but [there is a third-party guide for Xcode 4](http://www.learn-cocos2d.com/store/xcode4-template-documentation/) that's still mostly correct for Xcode 8.
+Apple doesn't have documentation on managing templates like this, but [there is a third-party guide for Xcode 4](http://www.learn-cocos2d.com/store/xcode4-template-documentation/) that's still mostly correct for Xcode 9.

 If you're updating the templates, you'll note that there are Vokal-fied versions of several templates in this project - this is to facilitate making sure that certain stock files which would otherwise be created are not created.
-These were forked from the Xcode 7 templates, but as of 8 beta 3, the base template had not changed significantly from the one included in 7.
+These were forked from the Xcode 7 templates, but as of Xcode 9, the base template had not changed significantly from the one included in 7.

 Note that you may need to grab updated versions of these templates from the belly of Xcode when a new version of Xcode is released.
-As of Xcode 8, these templates can be found at the following paths:
+As of Xcode 9, these templates can be found at the following paths:

 * Projects: `/Applications/Xcode.app/Contents/Developer/Platforms/iPhoneOS.platform/Developer/Library/Xcode/Templates/Project Templates/iOS`
 * Aggregate target: `/Applications/Xcode.app/Contents/Developer/Library/Xcode/Templates/Project Templates/Base/Other/Aggregate.xctemplate`